purepage/fetch-engines/README.md

 - **Playwright Stealth:** When `HybridEngine` utilizes its browser capabilities, it automatically integrates `playwright-extra` and stealth plugins to bypass common bot detection.
 - **Managed Browser Pooling:** Efficient resource management for `HybridEngine`'s browser mode with configurable browser/context limits and lifecycles.
 - **Smart Fallbacks:** `HybridEngine` uses `FetchEngine` first, falling back to its internal browser engine only when needed.
 The internal browser engine can also optionally use a fast HTTP fetch before launching a full browser.
-- **Content Conversion:** Optionally convert fetched HTML directly to Markdown.
+- **Content Conversion:** Optionally convert fetched HTML directly to Markdown, preserving `<table>` elements even without header rows.
 - **Standardized Errors:** Custom `FetchError` classes provide context on failures.
 - **TypeScript Ready:** Fully typed codebase for enhanced developer experience.